segmentio/segment-docs/src/connections/functions/environment.md

 2. Select your source or destination function.
 3. Select **Edit Function**, then click **Version history**.

 Select previous versions to compare code using a *unified* or *split* view.
-With the split view, Segment displays the latest version on the left, and the version you've selected on the right.
+With the split view, Segment displays the latest version on the left and the version you've selected on the right.

 > success ""
 > Unified and split compare screens are read-only.
 While you can copy code, you can't make changes directly from these screens.